linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

   rails g model Book title:string author:references
 ```

-After run the command above, set the references type like this code bellow:
+After ran the command above, set the references type like this code bellow:
 <script src="https://gist.github.com/linqueta/99bc1920f8df580e368c80b2627b46af.js"></script>

 We created all models, but, we need to run again to do a migration on the database.
 Type it again: